Shinchansabari/Stock-Trend-Predictor/README.md

 A Deep Learning model is depolyed using Streamlit for predicting the trend of a company or product stock's price based on the market history.
-The model uses Graph Neural Network to determine the correlation between historic data and concurrrent data.
+The model uses Graph Neural Network to determine the correlation between historic data and concurrent data.